hypatia2050/datasciencecoursera/HelloWorld.md

-# Coursera Data Scientisit's Toolbox: course project assignment 3
+# Coursera Data Scientist's Toolbox: Course Project Assignment 3
 ## This is a markdown file